pramuditorh/learn-cpp/0-hello-world/explanation.md

   - If your distribution is RedHat, Fedora or SUSE.
 Type ```sudo rpm -i path/to/rpm/file```

-- For more explanation, please visit pramuditorh.com
+- For more explanation, please visit [my site](pramuditorh.com)
+- Feel free to ask me at pramuditorh@gmail.com